Tama (cat): Career

-On January 5 2008, Tama was promoted to "super station master" in a ceremony attended by the president of the company, the mayor, and approximately 300 spectators.
+On January 5, 2008, Tama was promoted to "super station master" (a title equivalent to Superintendent rank) in a ceremony attended by the president of the company, the mayor, and approximately 300 spectators.
 As a result of her promotion, she was "the only female in a managerial position" in the company.
 Her new position had an "office" — a converted ticket booth containing a litter box.
-Her gold name tag was modified to a gold tag with a blue background with an added "S" for "super".
+Her gold name tag was modified to a gold tag with a blue background with an added "S" for "super", also corresponding to the highest grade in the Japanese grading system.

-On October 28, 2008, Tama was knighted and awarded the title of "Wakayama de Knight" (a pun on "It's got to be Wakayama" in Japanese) by the prefectural governor, Yoshinobu Nishizaka, for her work in promoting local tourism.
+On October 28, 2008, Tama was knighted and awarded the title of "Wakayama de Knight" (a pun on "It's got to be Wakayama" in Japanese) by the prefectural governor, Yoshinobu Nisaka, for her work in promoting local tourism.

 In early 2009, the Wakayama Electric Railway introduced a new "Tama train" (たま電車, Tama densha) train on the line which was customized with cartoon depictions of Tama.

 In January 2010, railway officials promoted Tama to the post of "Operating Officer" in recognition of her contribution to expanding the customer base.
 Tama maintained the station master's job while taking over the new job, and was the first cat to become an executive of a railroad corporation.

 Her staff consisted of two feline assistant stationmasters: Tama's sister, Chibi (ちび), and Tama's mother, an orange tabby cat named Miiko (ミーコ).

 In August 2010, in honor of Tama's third year as stationmaster, the station building at Kishi was rebuilt with a new structure resembling a cat's face.
 Both the "Tama train" refurbishment and station rebuilding projects were overseen by industrial designer Eiji Mitooka.

-On January 6 2011, Tama's fourth year as stationmaster was celebrated with a ceremony and her promotion to "Managing Executive Officer", third in line in management after the company president and the managing director.
+On January 6, 2011, Tama's fourth year as stationmaster was celebrated with a ceremony and her promotion to "Managing Executive Officer", third in line in management after the company president and the managing director.

-On January 5 2013, at the ceremony celebrating her sixth year as stationmaster, Tama was elevated to Honorary President of Wakayama Electric Rail for life.
+On January 5, 2013, at the ceremony celebrating her sixth year as stationmaster, Tama was elevated to Honorary President of Wakayama Electric Rail for life.
 In April 2013, it was announced that due to Tama's increasing age, her work hours would be reduced and she would only be on view in the station office Tuesday through Friday, a reduction of two days from her original Monday through Saturday hours.

 Death and enshrinement

-Tama died on June 22 2015, at the age of 16, of apparent heart failure at an animal hospital in Wakayama Prefecture.
-After her passing, thousands of her fans from all over Japan came to pay their respects.
+Tama died on June 22, 2015, at the age of 16, of apparent heart failure at an animal hospital in Wakayama Prefecture.
+After she died, thousands of her fans from all over Japan came to pay their respects.
 She was honored with a Shinto-style funeral at the station and was given the posthumous title "Honorary Eternal Stationmaster".